- Best Value – 2023 Finder Award winner

 Meanwhile, drivers in country areas are naturally at much greater risk of hitting kangaroos and might also tend to drive longer distances on a regular basis.
 Cars in some parts of Perth might also be at higher risk of theft or vandalism.
 In these locations, parking in a locked garage overnight and installing anti-theft measures might significantly reduce your car insurance premiums, while it might not make as much of a difference in regional WA.

 The effect of these is largely down to how different insurers consider the risks, so it can pay to shop around for an insurer that offers favourable premiums for your situation.
 Many other factors are also subject to similar variations.

 For example, one insurer might have an especially cost-effective repair and spare parts network for one particular brand, and therefore might offer lower premiums for drivers of those kinds of cars.

-There are so many factors in play that it's difficult to say which one has the best value for money car insurance in WA.
+There are so many factors in play that it's difficult to say which one has the best value car insurance in WA.
 The perfect option for one person might not be suitable for someone else.
-In many cases, however, there are several ways to reduce your premiums.
+In many cases there are several ways to reduce your premiums.

 There are a range of steps you can take to reduce the cost of car insurance.

 Yes!
 It’s compulsory third party insurance and it’s mandatory.